lukaszkups/lukaszkups-old/content/blog/0014_hack_your_life.md

 Recently a lot going on in my life - I've become a father, moved to a new flat, accepted and done some extra work, tried (and keep trying) develop own side-projects etc. All that stuff gave me a lot of satisfaction but also it reflected badly on my health: I was constantly sleepy, gained weight and got in overall worse condition than usual.

+In this (pretty long) note I would like to share couple life hacks that can improve everyone's life (or it just works for me tee-hee ;))

 ![img](/blog/images/ape_say_no.gif)

 ##Learn to say 'no'